ifurusato/radiozoa/README.md

 # Generalised

-Note that while the hardware uses a custom PB board, this software could be used with any set of 1-8 VL53L0X or VL53L1X sensors and an ESP32, with the code easily ported to a different microcontroller family by making necessary changes to the I2C pin configuration and the pins chosen for the eight connections to the XSHUT pins on each of the eight ToF sensors.
+Note that while this code was designed to operate a robot using a custom PC board, this software could be used with any set of 1-8 VL53L0X or VL53L1X sensors and an ESP32, with the code easily ported to a different microcontroller family by making necessary changes to the I2C pin configuration and the pins chosen for the eight connections to the XSHUT pins on each of the eight ToF sensors.
 The specific configuraiton may be found at the bottom of the Device class.

 ## Configuration